jkomoros/boardgame/TUTORIAL.md

 Typically to model a board with spaces, you create a RangedEnum of the correct dimensions.
 Then on your gameState you'd have a SizedStack that is the same size as the RangedEnum.
 You'd use the Ranged getters to convert a multi-dimensional index into a single-dimensional index into the stack.
 This set-up works if each space on the board can have only one token; if a given space can host more than one, create a Spaces SizedStack for each player.

 ```

+const DIM = 8
+//TOTAL_DIM is exported as a constant, so it can be used in the tag-based struct inflation.
+const TOTAL_DIM = DIM * DIM

-chessBoard := set.MustAddRange("Spaces", 8, 8)
+chessBoard := set.MustAddRange("Spaces", DIM, DIM)

 type gameState struct {
 	boargame.BaseSubState
-	//Note: 64 is the size of the chessBoard.
-	Spaces boargame.MutableStack `sizedstack:"Tokens, 64"`
+	Spaces boargame.Stack `sizedstack:"Tokens, TOTAL_DIM"`
 }

 //retrive the token at space 3,3 in the chessboard